-When an allocation is created for a person who is not assigned to a project, then a person will be assigned to a project with their default role automatically.
+When an allocation is created within the software for a person who is not assigned to the project, that person will be automatically assigned to the project with their default role.

-When creating a team or user allocation, the available slots for time for this team or a person are shown in the Possible Date Ranges drop-down list.
-Simply select the required period and it will be reflected in the start/end allocation dates fields.
+When creating a team or user allocation, the available time slots for this team or person are shown in the Possible Date Ranges drop-down list.
+Simply select the required period and it will reflect in the start/end allocation dates fields.

-When there no explicit dates are specified (as 10/10/2015 - 10/10/2016 for example), those allocations dates will be linked to project dates.
-That means that, if project dates are updated, then allocation dates will be updated appropriately.
+When explicit dates are not specified (as 10/10/2015 - 10/10/2016 for example), allocations dates will link to project dates.
+If project dates are updated, then allocation dates will update appropriately.

 There can't be more than one simultaneous allocation for a user or a team created on the same project.

-For example, on the image below you can see that two teams - Alaska and Utah - are required for 100% for the whole project duration, we need a project manager for only 50%, and we need a designer for 80% in the beginning of the project and only for 25% after that for the Chocolate Factory project.
+For example, on the image below you can see that two teams - Alaska and Utah - are required for 100% of the project duration.
+We need a project manager for only 50%, and a designer for 80% at the beginning and only for 25% after that for the Chocolate Factory project.

-Thus, once we have started planning people allocations on a project we can easily see if the newly created allocation is in conflict with existing allocations this person or team may have.
-In our example we can clearly see that Alaska and Utah teams will be overloaded during a period of time if we start projects as planned.
-To see the details of the overload, hover mouse over the overloaded area.
+Once we start planning people allocations on a project, we easily see if the newly created allocation is in conflict with existing allocations for this person or team.
+In this example, you can clearly see that, if the projects proceed as planned, the Alaska and Utah teams will be overloaded for a period of time.
+See the details of the overload by hovering your mouse on the overloaded area.

-Allocations can be updated straight from this view via context menu.
+Update allocations from this View via the context menu.
 Right click to open a context menu and click Edit to update an allocation.
 Here you can modify allocation dates and % of allocation.

-To see all the allocations of a team or a person, simply double click a card and a list of allocations will be shown on the Allocations tab of a team or a user view.
+To see all the allocations of a team or a person, simply double click a card and a list of allocations will display on the Allocations tab of a team or a user View.